eclipse-ecal/ecal/README.md

 - **Shared memory** for local communication _(incredible fast!)_
 - **UDP** for network communication

-Visit the eCAL Documentation at 🌐 http://ecal.io for more information!
+Visit the eCAL Documentation at 🌐 http://ecal.io for more information or write an email to support@ecal.io to ask for additional support.

 ![](doc/rst/getting_started/img/ecal_concept_notebooks.svg)